bjoluc/cubase-mcu-midiremote/readme.md

 The MIDI Remote Script developed in this repository serves as a full-featured replacement for the default Mackie Control setup.
 Its mapping is widely similar to [Cubase's default Mackie MCU Pro mapping](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf), with a few exceptions that are listed below:

-- The 8 channel type buttons do not apply channel visibility presets and channel types, but are freely assignable in the MIDI Remote Mapping Assistant.
-I believe average users will not need 8 buttons for loading visibility presets.
-If they do need some, they can assign the buttons accordingly.
-- The Channel Left/Right buttons below the Fader Bank buttons do not navigate between encoder parameter pages, but move the fader bank left/right by one channel – a feature I have often wished for in the default MCU mapping.
-Navigating parameter banks can be achieved by pressing the respective Encoder Assign button multiple times to cycle through the available parameter pages in a round-robin fashion.
+**Encoder Assignments**

 - Parameter page numbers are not shown on the lower row of the scribble strip displays, but on the otherwise unused two-digit Assignment display below the Encoder Assign buttons.
 Only the number of the currently active page is displayed.
 Given the small number of parameter pages for most encoder assignments, I believe users will quickly get used to the missing parameter page count and appreciate that the lower scribble strip row keeps showing track names.
 - Instead of spreading the "Send" encoder assignment options out on four parameter pages, there are only two pages now.
 The "Level" and "On" pages are combined into a single page where turning encoders modifies the send level and pushing encoders toggles a send slot's On/Off status.
 The "Pre/Post" page remains untouched, and the "Bus" page is omitted because the MIDI Remote API doesn't expose send busses.
 - The "Plug-In" encoder assignment always follows the currently focused plugin window to avoid tedious plugin selection via push encoders.
 - The "Inst" encoder assignment maps to the VST Quick Controls of the currently selected instrument track instead of channel strip parameters.

+**Buttons**

+- Like in the MCU default mapping, the 8 channel type buttons apply MixConsole channel visibility presets 1-8.
+In the likely case that you you don't want to waste 8 prominent buttons for loading visibility presets, feel free to re-assign some buttons in the MIDI Remote Mapping Assistant.
+- The Channel Left/Right buttons below the Fader Bank buttons do not navigate between encoder parameter pages, but move the fader bank left/right by one channel.
+Navigating parameter banks can be achieved by pressing the respective Encoder Assign button multiple times to cycle through the available parameter pages in a round-robin fashion.
+- Pressing "Shift + Edit" closes all plugin windows instead of only the currently active window (I couldn't find a command to "close the currently active window").
+- The "Instrument" and "Master" buttons are assigned to the handy MixConsole History Undo and Redo commands, respectively.
+In the default MCU mapping, they would activate instrument and main effects encoder assignments.
+I never really found a use case for these encoder assignments and I think they are more complicated than using the mouse for the same tasks.

 ## Setup